bplmaps/lmec-main-site/content/event/from-the-vault-2022-12-02.md

 Looking to add more maps to your life?
 Join us for an afternoon of close map looking!

 For this edition of _From The Vault_, we're celebrating the opening of [Soft City](https://justpractice.work/), a pop-up exhibition of large-scale textiles that map the urban fabric of Boston.
-To accompany the pop-up, we'll be taking a look at historic objects from our collections that have a similar textile nature.
+To accompany the new pop-up, we'll take a look at historic objects from our collections that have a similar textile materiality.

 #### _From The Vault_